 After what seemed a long time, two Immigration police came and told me to come with them.
 The air was thick inside the elevator.
 Trying hard not to fidget, I inhaled and exhaled, making an effort to slow my heartbeats down.

 They asked if I already have proof of onward travel so I showed them my flight back to Penang.
 Good thing it was only a short elevator ride.
 But still, that ride made me feel claustrophobic.

 In their office, the waiting game ensued.
 It was a relief to see that I’m not the only one who was interviewed and from the looks of it, not the first Filipino too.
 It dawned on me that this was probably caused by my fellow countrymen who evaded laws just to get jobs in Singapore.
 Not that I blame them for it.

-Realizing that this was my second misfortune for the day, I shuddered to think what could come next.
-It almost always come in threes.
+Realizing that this was my second misfortune of the day, I shuddered to think what could come next.
+It almost always comes in threes.